 Good value, easy installation, and excellent day-to-day performance are a few of the very convincing reasons given by homeowners who love vinyl tile.
 This type of flooring holds up well even in heavy-traffic areas like the kitchen, bathroom, and mudroom.
-If you'd like to create a more high-end look, you can grout some kinds of vinyl tiles to increase their resemblance to natural stone or ceramic tile.
-Be sure to purchase tiles that are labeled as groutable, together with the type of grout recommended by the manufacturer, and follow up with a coat of sealant for the sake of the grout.
+If you'd like to create a higher-end look, you can grout some vinyl tiles to increase their resemblance to natural stone or ceramic tile.
+Be sure to purchase tiles labeled as groutable, plus the type of grout recommended by the manufacturer, and follow up with a coat of sealant for the sake of the grout.
 (Tiles don't need it, since they're already waterproof.)
-IMPORTANT NOTE: Your local building code may actually require bathroom floors to be grouted, so that they will be impervious to moisture and dirt.
+IMPORTANT: Your local building code may actually require bathroom floors to be grouted, so that they will be impervious to moisture and dirt.

 Are you unsure whether groutable vinyl tile will work well in your home?
 Check out this flooring material's pros and cons so that you are equipped to make an informed decision.

-Once it has been installed and grouted, vinyl tile is easy to care for.
+4. Vinyl tile is simple to care for, once it has been installed and grouted.
 Remove dust and grit with a broom or dust mop.
 For spills and stickiness, it's no problem to damp mop the tile, as long as the grout has been properly sealed.

-Grout between vinyl tiles will sometimes have problems due to cracking.
+5. Grout between vinyl tiles sometimes has problems due to cracking.
 Flexible grout with polymer additive will reduce the potential for this kind of trouble.

 Laura Firszt writes for networx.com.